 - Iceland, despite not having a standing army and rather contentious protests by Icelanders who wanted neutrality.

 The rest, by year of ascension:

-Currently there are four countries that have indicated they wish to join NATO in the future: Bosnia and Herzegovina, Georgia, Macedonia, and Kosovo.
+Currently there are five countries that have indicated they wish to join NATO in the future: Bosnia and Herzegovina, Georgia, Kosovo, Ukraine, and Sweden.note .
 Georgia's 2008 South Ossetia conflict with Russia makes any move towards NATO integration frought with risk.
-The other three have "Membership Action Plans", though Macedonia's has been held up by Greece over the dispute regarding the former's name.
-Pretty much the entire rest of NATO sees this as a frivolous objection but accepting new members requires unanimous agreement of the current ones (the only reason it was possible to have both Greece and Turkey as members is that they were brought in simultaneously, and thus neither could block the other).
+The other two have "Membership Action Plans" that lay out a path to eventually joining.
 As of 2018, Colombia has also partnered with NATO, being the first South American nation to do so, a move denounced by the left-leaning governments of the region.

-Five other countries (Armenia, Azerbaijan, Kazakhstan, Moldova, and Ukrainenote ) have rather extensive cooperation arrangements with NATO but don't wish to actually join for various reasons.
-The possibility of Russian NATO membership has also been extensively discussed (especially in the 1990s), and is still seen as a viable option for the future.
+Four other countries (Armenia, Azerbaijan, Kazakhstan, Moldova) have rather extensive cooperation arrangements with NATO but don't wish to actually join for various reasons.
+The possibility of Russian NATO membership has also been extensively discussed (especially in the 1990s), but recent events such as Russo-Georgian War and Russo-Ukrainian War have made any such developments impossible in the foreseeable future.

 - New Zealand

 - South Korea

 - Taiwan (even though no full member of NATO recognizes the Republic of China)